benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                     it more useful.
 For instance Environment variables can be inserted to read: %username% on
                     %computername%.
-If IE5.5 or earlier or pre XP alter the part of key that reads \"My Computer\" only for instance it could read
+If IE5.5 or earlier or pre XP alter the part of key that reads \"My Computer\" for instance it could read
                     \"\@C:\\\\WINNT\\\\system32\\\\shell32.dll,-9216\@1033,%USERNAME%
                     on %COMPUTERNAME%\".
-If IE6+ or XP then the key simply read the actual name under the icon itself, for example: \"%USERNAME% on %COMPUTERNAME%\".
+If IE6+ or XP then the key simply reads the actual name under the icon itself, for example: \"%USERNAME% on %COMPUTERNAME%\".

 <!-- -->